KBillel/shocker/readme.md

 ### shocker.py
 Main code for the application.
 Run the GUI and modify it when necessary.
 ### arduino.py
-Code used for interacing with the arduino
+Code used for interafacing with the arduino
 ### mainwindow.py
 Code generated using PyQT5 UI code generator.
 Contains the design of the interface.